LilianHollard/LeYOLO/README.md

 ## Reproductability

-Reproduct LeYOLO results by using cfg file.
+Reproduce LeYOLO results by using a cfg file.
-We did not use any expansive or fancy training methods, just classic and default Ultralytics training receipes.
+We did not use expansive or fancy training methods, just classic and default Ultralytics training recipes.
-We enable non-computer scientist to perform fast training reproductability for their own research with very easy training methods!
+We enable non-computer scientist to perform fast training reproducibility for their research with effortless training methods!

 # LeYOLO installation and quickstart